Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch02_Algebra_language.md

 **Equality**: when the values of two quantities are equal, $a = b$ means the value of $a$ is equal to the value of $b$.

 (Desigualdad)
-**Inequality**: when the values of two quantities are not equal, or may not be equal.
+**Inequality**: when the values of two quantities are strictly not equal, or may not be equal.

 (Mayor que)
 **Greater than**: the comparison of two numbers where the first is greater than the second.
 The operator is $>$, the greater than sign. $a > b$, read as $a$ greater than $b$ ($a$ mayor que $b$), means that the value of $a$ is greater than the value of $b$.